Most people make sure that they have a knife in a survival situation, but an axe is usually an afterthought or even not thought of at all!

 When you bring a survival axe with you, you have a hammer, a weapon, a knife, a way to prepare game, and more all rolled into one.
 As people concerned with preparedness and survivalism, it makes sense to consider adding an axe to our bug out bags.
 They represent one of the best tools you can have on hand.

-- 1 Survival Axes – The Three Basic Types
+- The Three Basic Types of Survival Axe

-- 2 What to Look for in a Survival Axe
+- What to Look For in a Survival Axe

 The traditional axe is the largest of the three.
 An axe’s handle is normally two to three feet long and the head is the heaviest of the three.
-Axes are best for chopping large trees thanks to the leverage you gain from their longer handle and larger head.
+They are best used to fell trees thanks to the leverage you gain from their longer handle and larger head.
 This gives them much more cutting power than a hatchet or tomahawk.

-The handles of hatchets are usually 10 to 13 inches long with a head between 1 and 2 lbs.
-Hatchets are traditionally used for outdoor activities and camping.
-They have shorter handles and lighter heads compared to a normal axe, this means that they cannot chop as efficiently but they’re much easier to pack around than their larger cousins.
+The handle of a traditional hatchet is usually 10 to 13 in overall length with a head between 1 and 2 lbs.
+Hatchets are sometimes known as camp axes and are usually used for outdoor activities and camping.
+They have shorter handles and are lightweight compared to a normal axe, this means that they cannot chop as efficiently but they’re much easier to pack around than their larger cousins.

 The tomahawk is roughly the same size as a hatchet, but typically has the lightest head and smallest cutting edge of the three.
 Unlike the hatchet, the traditional tomahawk is designed primarily as a weapon and a tool second.
-The size and shape of the head makes it more suited to fighting than it does chopping.
-This doesn’t mean that tomahawks cannot be used for cutting or chopping, it simply means that they will not be as efficient as most hatchets or axes.
+The size and shape of the head make it more suited to fighting than it does chopping.
+This doesn’t mean that tomahawks cannot be used for cutting wood or chopping, it simply means that they will not be as efficient as another type of survival axe.

 Much of what makes each axe different is the head.
 The shape of the blade is going to determine what the axe is designed for and what tasks it is best suited for.